jmanero/nsq/docs/building_client_libraries.md

 When the IO loop unpacks a message it should route that message to the configured callback for processing.

-The `nsqd` that pushed the message will expect a reply within a configurable amount of time (default is 60s).
+The `nsqd` instance expects to receive a reply within the server side configurable message timeout (default 60s).
 There are a few possible scenarios:

  1. The callback indicates that the message was handled successfully.
  2. The callback indicates that the message handling was unsuccessful.